sirwin31/neural_info_retrieval/HDCT/README.md

 documents.

 ## Input Files
-1. The first input document is a predictions file, containing passage-level term weights.
+1. The first input document is a predictions file or set of prediction files that contain passage-level term weights.
 See the README.md file in the [deepCT subfolder](deepCT) for more detail on prediction files.
+If there is more than one predictions file, use the `cat` command to join them into a single file.
+For example:
+    ```bash
+    cat \
+    predictions_000.tsv \
+    predictions_001.tsv \
+    ...
+    predictions_031.tsv \
+    predictions_032.tsv \
+    > predictions.tsv
+    ```
 2. The second input document is a JSONL document, where each line is a dictionary with keys 'id', 'url', and 'title'.
 The value of the 'id' key is the document ID and passage number, connected with an underscore.
 For